Is Fashion Art?

 Similar statements like Rawsthorn's are widely made in the industry.
-For example, Karl Lagerfeld, creative director of Chanel said that “art is art.
+For example, Karl Lagerfeld, former creative director of Chanel, said that “art is art.
 Fashion is fashion.
 However, Andy Warhol proved that they can exist together”.
-The blurred line that once separated fashion and art should become more distinct due to the statements made by notable designers and fashion experts.